 The cloud migration is well underway.
 Gartner says the worldwide public cloud revenue will take another 21% jump this year.
 According to MarketWatch, the category of platform experiencing the biggest growth in the cloud in the coming years is enterprise resource planning or ERP software.
 They predict, “that the global ERP Software market will register remarkable success in the coming years.”
 With revenues expected to exceed $47 billion by 2022, the growth of cloud-based ERP is a virtually guaranteed.
 In fact, Panorama Consulting’s latest ERP report shows cloud ERP adoption rates have surpassed on-premise deployments for the first time in history.

 This article will look closely at cloud vs. on-premise ERP and why cloud-based ERP is one of the fastest growing market segments in the U.S. today.
-What, exactly, makes cloud ERP solutions so appealing to small, medium, and enterprise-level organizations?
+What is cloud-based ERP, and what, exactly, makes cloud ERP solutions so appealing to small, medium, and enterprise-level organizations?

 First, Some Background: Why ERP?